Share this

 Tip #2: Create a clear outline of what sales should always provide for project management.

-Again, in the interest of clarity, be sure to provide the sales department with specific instructions of what to provide the project team.
+Again, in the interest of clarity, be sure to provide the sales department with specific instructions on what to provide the project team.
 The more insight project management has into the nuances of the customer, the better they’ll know what to expect.

 You’ll need to create standard protocols for what happens on the sales side after the project is sold.
 One effective strategy is to have sales team members communicate any potential risks they’ve encountered when dealing with customer contacts.
 Encourage them to do a bit of light vetting and give an honest opinion to the project team about how they think the customer will handle the project.
 Are there any red flags that could jeopardize completion?